jwestfall69/openkey-cps1/README.md

 Don't be fooled into thinking you don't need the extra plastic because you see the key.
 The bottom connector for example is too skinny for the key to actually prevent off-by-one insertion.
 Ask me how I know ;)

 #### Assembly
 Nothing special required here.
-Personally I do SMD first, the the 40p connectors.
+Personally I do SMD first, then the 40p connectors.

 ## Programming
 ---